powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 flow equations in a DC power flow.
 The default value of this parameter is `true`.

 **dcPowerFactor**
-The `dcPowerFactor` property is an optional property that defines the power factor used for DC calculations.
+The `dcPowerFactor` property is an optional property that defines the power factor used to convert current limits into active power limits in DC calculations.
 The default value is `1.0`.

 ### Specific parameters
 Some implementation use specific parameters that can be defined in the configuration file or in the JSON parameters file: